MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-personal-byod.md

 - When they enroll iOS/iPadOS devices, the behavior depends on the enrollment option you use.
 For information on the different iOS/iPadOS enrollment options for personal devices, go to [iOS/iPadOS enrollment guide](../fundamentals/deployment-guide-enrollment-ios-ipados.md).

-It's recommended to create an enrollment restrictions policy that requires a minimum and maximum operating system version.
+✔️ Create an enrollment restrictions policy that requires a minimum and maximum operating system version.
 This policy helps create a good baseline for new enrollments.

 The following example shows an enrollment device platform restrictions policy for Android Enterprise devices: